ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var excludeIngredients = eggs;  // string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional) var type = main course;  // string | The type of recipe.
-See a full list of supported meal types. (optional) var instructionsRequired = true;  // bool? | Whether the recipes must have instructions. (optional) var fillIngredients = false;  // bool? | Add information about the used and missing ingredients in each recipe. (optional) var addRecipeInformation = false;  // bool? | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information. (optional) var author = coffeebean;  // string | The username of the recipe author. (optional) var tags = myCustomTag;  // string | User defined tags that have to match. (optional) var titleMatch = Crock Pot;  // string | Enter text that must be found in the title of the recipes. (optional) var maxReadyTime = 20;  // decimal? | The maximum time in minutes it should take to prepare and cook the recipe. (optional) var ignorePantry = true;  // bool? | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)
+See a full list of supported meal types. (optional) var instructionsRequired = true;  // bool? | Whether the recipes must have instructions. (optional) var fillIngredients = false;  // bool? | Add information about the ingredients and whether they are used or missing in relation to the query. (optional) var addRecipeInformation = false;  // bool? | If set to true, you get more information about the recipes returned. (optional) var addRecipeNutrition = false;  // bool? | If set to true, you get nutritional information about each recipes returned. (optional) var author = coffeebean;  // string | The username of the recipe author. (optional) var tags = myCustomTag;  // string | User defined tags that have to match.
+The author param has to be set. (optional) var recipeBoxId = 2468;  // decimal? | The id of the recipe box to which the search should be limited to. (optional) var titleMatch = Crock Pot;  // string | Enter text that must be found in the title of the recipes. (optional) var maxReadyTime = 20;  // decimal? | The maximum time in minutes it should take to prepare and cook the recipe. (optional) var ignorePantry = true;  // bool? | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)